 Wake up with a migas breakfast taco wrapped in a homemade tortilla at Veracruz All Natural food truck, named one of the "Top 5 Tacos in America" by the Food Network.

 Work off those tacos with a shopping stroll along South Congress Avenue, known for its funky stores and chic boutiques.
-Check out the kicks at Allens Boots, affordable jewelry by local artists at Parts & Labour or grab your next read at South Congress Books.
+Check out the kicks at Allens Boots, affordable jewelry by local artists at Paper Work or indulge in candy heaven at Big Top Candy Shop.

-Keep caffeinated with an iced Turbo from Jo's Coffee and snap a souvenir selfie with the “I love you so much” mural painted on the coffee bar’s wall.
+Keep caffeinated with an iced Turbo from Jo's Coffee and snap a souvenir selfie at the “i love you so much” mural painted on the coffee bar’s wall.
 Then grab a slice-to-go at Home Slice Pizza, specializing in New York-style pies with creative toppings.
+Once you're fueled back up, make a few more mural stops along the strip, including the "Love From Austin" mural, hidden in the charming alleyway between Bird's Barbershop and Prima Dora (a great spot for unique souvenirs).

 Continue your shopping spree in the trendy West Sixth District, where you can wander the bookshelves or listen to an author reading at BookPeople.
 Discover hard-to-find vinyl and see an in-store music performance at Waterloo Records.
 And be sure to stop in at the Whole Foods Market flagship store and sip a glass of wine in the bar.